CZ-NIC/knot/doc/configuration.rst

       dnssec-policy: manual

 To generate signing keys, use the :doc:`keymgr<man_keymgr>` utility.
-Let's use the Single-Type Signing scheme with two algorithms.
-Run:
+For example, we can use Single-Type Signing:

 .. code-block:: console

-  $ keymgr myzone.test. generate algorithm=ECDSAP256SHA256
+  $ keymgr myzone.test. generate algorithm=ECDSAP256SHA256 ksk=yes zsk=yes
-  $ keymgr myzone.test. generate algorithm=ED25519

 And reload the server.
 The zone will be signed.

 To perform a manual rollover of a key, the timing parameters of the key need to be set.
-Let's roll the RSA key.
-Generate a new RSA key, but do not activate it yet:
+Let's roll the key.
+Generate a new key, but do not activate it yet:

 .. code-block:: console

-  $ keymgr myzone.test. generate algorithm=RSASHA256 size=1024 active=+1d
+  $ keymgr myzone.test. generate algorithm=ECDSAP256SHA256 ksk=yes zsk=yes active=+1d

-Take the key ID (or key tag) of the old RSA key and disable it the same time the new key gets activated:
+Take the key ID (or key tag) of the old key and disable it the same time the new key gets activated:

 .. code-block:: console

-  $ keymgr myzone.test. set <old_key_id> retire=+1d remove=+1d
+  $ keymgr myzone.test. set <old_key_id> retire=+2d remove=+3d

 Reload the server again.
 The new key will be published (i.e. the DNSKEY record will be added into the zone).
-Remember to update the DS record in the parent zone to include a reference to the new RSA key.
+Remember to update the DS record in the parent zone to include a reference to the new key.
 This must happen within one day (in this case) including a delay required to propagate the new DS to caches.

-Note that as the ``+1d`` time specification is computed from the current time, the key replacement will not happen at once.
-First, a new key will be activated.
-A few moments later, the old key will be deactivated and removed.
-You can use exact time specification to make these two actions happen in one go.

 ..
 WARNING::
    If you ever decide to switch from manual key management to automatic key management,